 The tension that builds up in the muscles from stress can also resemble a whiplash injury.
 The emotional trauma of being in an accident will often make the muscles sore and tight.
 Headaches are a common side effect of emotional stress.
 In order to separate psychological back pain from whiplash injuries, an full exam from a physician is recommended.

-Ice and heat are good treatments for many common muscular injuries.
+Ice and heat are good treatments for many common muscular injuries, including whiplash neck pain.
 Ice is recommended for the first 48 hours, followed by wet heat.
 The ice will reduce swelling and provide minor pain relief.
 The heat will increase circulation to the injury and speed up the healing process.

 Pain management drugs might be advised for severe injuries.
 Over the counter analgesics are less risky than powerful prescription drugs.
 Muscle relaxants are often prescribed to prevent neck muscle spasms.